Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_snowpipe_streaming_msk/vhol_snowflake_snowpipe_streaming_msk.md

 - Familiarity with AWS Services (e.g. EC2, MSK, etc), Networking and the Management Console
 - Basic knowledge of Python and Linux shell scripting

-### What You'll Need During the Lab
+### What You'll Need Before the Lab

-To participate in the virtual hands-on lab, attendees need the following:
+To participate in the virtual hands-on lab, attendees need the following resources.

-- A [Snowflake Enterprise Account on preferred AWS region](https://signup.snowflake.com/) with **ACCOUNTADMIN** access
+- A [Snowflake Enterprise Account on preferred AWS region](https://signup.snowflake.com/) with `ACCOUNTADMIN` access
-- An [AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) with **Administrator Access**
+- An [AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) with `Administrator Access`
-- In the AWS account [create a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html) in the **same region** as the Snowflake account
+- In the AWS account [create a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html) in the same region as the Snowflake account
-- In the VPC [create subnets](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) in a few AZs with an internet gateway to allow egress traffic to the internet by using a routing table and security group for outbound traffic
+- In the VPC, [create subnets](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-subnets.html) and attach an [internet gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) to allow egress traffic to the internet by using a routing table and security group for outbound traffic.
-- In one of the subnets, [create a Linux EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html)
+Note that the subnets can be public or private, for private subnets, you need to also attach a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) to allow egress traffic to the internet.
+Public subnets are sufficient for this lab.
 ### What You'll Learn

 - Using [MSK (Amazon Managed Streaming for Apache Kafka)](https://aws.amazon.com/msk/)